-Some people have Pokčmon used only for HM-moves, known as HM-slaves.
-As it turns out one of the most effective Pokčmon for this is Mew, a legendary once rumored to be the strongest Pokčmon in the world, due to its ability to learn any TM or HM in the game.
+Some people have Pokèmon used only for HM-moves, known as HM-slaves.
+As it turns out one of the most effective Pokèmon for this is Mew, a legendary once rumored to be the strongest Pokèmon in the world, due to its ability to learn any TM or HM in the game.

 Most Olympus Mons are banned from tournaments, thus you usually use them for unofficial in-game battling and competitive Contests.

-Black and White's TV show moves for living is all about practical uses for the moves introduced in that pair, some suggestions are little bizarre.
+Black and White's in-universe TV show "Moves for Living" is all about practical uses for the moves introduced in that pair.
+Some suggestions are little bizarre.

-In Pokémon X and Y, one girl asks you if you have a Psychic of Flying Pokémon, so she can get a heavy luggage she can't reach.
+In Pokémon X and Y, one girl asks you if you have a Psychic or Flying Pokémon, so she can get a heavy luggage she can't reach.

-A cutscene in Starcraft shows a demolition squad in action.
-The carry a nuke in large cooling box filled with ice to prevent it from overheating.
+In the originals, a demolition squad carries a nuke to a zerg infested installation in a large cooling box filled with ice to prevent it from overheating.
 The box also has beercans.
-They decide to open up the cans and have a drink allowing the zergs to attack them.
+They open up the cans and have a drink allowing the zergs to attack them.
 They still get the nuke off.